lkleinbrodt/Copycat/README_AI.md

 ## Key Concepts

-- **extension.ts** sets up the sidebar tree (`ContextTreeProvider`), listens for selections and handles the `copyToClipboard` command.
+- **extension.ts** sets up the sidebar tree (`ContextTreeProvider`), initializes the `TokenManager`, and handles commands and file watchers.
 - **ContextTreeProvider** builds a live tree of the workspace using VS Code's `TreeDataProvider` API.
-It tracks selection state for each `ContextNode` and updates token counts using `TokenEstimator`.
+It tracks selection state for each `ContextNode` and displays token counts from `TokenManager`.
 It respects the `showIgnoredNodes` setting to either hide or grey out ignored files.
+- **TokenManager** handles progressive token indexing with caching and persistence.
+It respects ignore rules, provides background indexing, and cascades updates when files change.
-- **IgnoreManager** loads `.gitignore` patterns and filters out ignored files when building the tree.
+- **IgnoreManager** loads `.gitignore` and `.contextignore` patterns and filters out ignored files.
 - **ClipboardHandler** reads selected files, formats them with their relative paths and content, then writes the result to the system clipboard.
-- **TokenEstimator** currently uses a heuristic of 1 token per 4 characters.
+- **TokenEstimator** uses a heuristic of 1 token per 4 characters.
+- **TokenFormatter** formats token counts for display: exact counts under 1k, rounded to nearest 0.1k above 1k.

 ## Ignored File Handling